Biology (BIO)

 Division: Science Math

 An introduction to fundamental concepts in biology that include investigations and discussions in ecology, evolution and biodiversity.
 Laboratory includes field work and investigative exercises which illustrate discussion topics and real world applications.
 Students will be participating in novel research projects.
 Emphasis is placed on biological literacy.
+Biology 115 and 116 can be taken in either order.
+Group 1 lab course.
 Group 1 course.
 Quantitative Reasoning.

 Corequisites: BIO 115L